Forestry Enhancement Society of BC

 The Forestry Enhancement Society of BC (FESBC) approved a project submission by FNESS for the development and implementation of a Regional Prioritization and Engagement model for First Nations (FN) that will guide the development and submission of FN FESBC Project proposals.

-Pilot projects are being developed in the following three areas: NE (Fort Nelson), SE (FN covered by the Rocky Mountain Fire Management Plan) and Coast (N’Quatqua).
+Pilot projects are being developed in the following three areas: North East (Fort Nelson), South East (FN covered by the Rocky Mountain Fire Management Plan) and Coast (N’Quatqua).

 The following two measurable outputs for the pilot projects will define project success:

 - Development of a simple process that can be clearly articulated to project proponents for identifying priority areas and developing and submitting FESBC projects to the FESBC Board.

 - FESBC Board approval of FN FESBC project submissions.

 In addition to accessing funding to support community safety by preventing and mitigating risk from wildfire we will be looking at other FESBC opportunities as follows:

 - Improving habitat for wildlife.

 - Supporting the use of fibre from damaged and low value forests.